 It was a decidedly average Club sector made all the more disappointing thanks to how much fun the last few had been, albeit in an alcohol fuelled kind of way.

 On the platform we enjoyed watching a member of the train crew enjoy the worst sneaky cigarette in the world.
 The member of staff departed the train before ours and stood in front of the carriage window, cigarette in one hand, a casual puff, hand behind her back and puffed again, clearly forgetting trains have windows… That’s addiction for you.
-Next up is our TGV and it’s sad to say that the French are copying the British here.
+Next up was our TGV and it’s sad to say that the French are copying the British here.
 Our train looked old from the outside and brand new on the inside.
-For once we took someone else’s seat as it’s nearer to the luggage car (Those familiar with my trips to France will know we are regular troubled with seat shifters).

 We soon arrived at Valence Ville with F ready to meet us.
 It was raining, screw you 35 and sunny.
 We diced with death on the way home, the blind led the blind and thankfully nobody got hurt.
 We had dinner, the rest of the night was a blur.